IamBiJav/simple_python_scripts/readme.md

-some simple scripts for xxx.
+some simple scripts for python.